mnellemann/syslogd/README.md

 ![architecture](https://bitbucket.org/mnellemann/syslogd/downloads/syslogd.svg)

 The default syslog port (514) requires you to run syslogd as root / administrator.
-If you do not wish to do so, you can choose a port number (with the *-p* or *--port* flag) above 1024.
+If you do not wish to do so, you can choose any port number (with the *-p* or *--port* flag) above 1024.

-Supported remote logging solutions are Syslog (RFC5424 over UDP), Graylog (GELF over UDP) and Grafana Loki.
+Supported remote logging destinations are:
+- Syslog (RFC5424 over UDP)
+- Graylog (GELF over UDP)
+- and Grafana Loki (HTTP over TCP).

 ## Usage Instructions